Try the Speech service for free''

 Select Create, then:

 - Give a unique name for your new resource.
-The name helps you distinguish among multiple subscriptions to the same service.
+The name helps you distinguish among multiple subscriptions tied to the same service.

 - Choose the Azure subscription that the new resource is associated with to determine how the fees are billed.